-“Beijing routinely demands that Hollywood portray China in a strictly positive light,” Vice President Pence said in a speech last year.
+“Beijing routinely demands that Hollywood portray China in a strictly positive light,” Vice President Pence said in a speech in 2018.
 Beijing is “taking steps to exploit its economic leverage and the allure of their large marketplace to advance its influence” over businesses.

 What does Chinese censorship look like?
 For starters, if your script includes Tibet or Taiwan, be prepared to rewrite it, or find your movie banned in China.
 In the 1986 movie Top Gun, Tom Cruise’s character wore a leather jacket with patches showing the flags of Japan and Taiwan.
 In images released from the upcoming sequel, fans noticed the patches are no longer there.